-I didn't want to set it in the dark ages of my actual teen years, though.
-That would read like a history book.
-Boring to the Nth degree!
+I dared not set it in the Dark Ages, though.
+That would make it read like a history book.
+Boring to the Nth degree...

-This book is a novel, not a sermon.
-Nonetheless, Matthew 5:5 in The Message translation of the Bible says it all.
-"You're blessed when you're content with just who you are—no more, no less.
-That's the moment you find yourselves proud owners of everything that can't be bought."
+Please keep this one very important thing in mind, Josh.
+Although this book is a novel and not a sermon-in-fiction, Matthew 5:5 in The Message edition of the Bible says it all: “You're blessed when you're content with just who you are—no more, no less.
+That's the moment you find yourselves proud owners of everything that can't be bought.”

 The first time I saw her, she looked up at me across the table with the bluest eyes I'd ever seen and smiled as if we'd known each other all our lives.
 Then an evil grin broke through.
 "Hey, you're a preacher's kid, too, aren't you?"

 My mouth almost hit the floor.
 Whatever I'd thought she might say to a guy like me, that wasn't it.

 I started to respond, "Then there's a pair of us.
 Don't tell.
 They'd banish us, you know."
 But I couldn't remember whether this girl had been in my English class today—that's why Emily Dickinson's poem "I'm Nobody" was still fresh on my mind—and I was afraid she'd think I was crazy, otherwise.